Mothers of the Disappeared: Inspiration, writing, and recording

 Recording sessions for The Joshua Tree began in January 1986 in Danesmoate House in Dublin and continued throughout the year.
 U2 briefly interrupted these sessions in June to join Amnesty International's A Conspiracy of Hope tour of benefit concerts.
 Following the first concert in San Francisco, lead singer Bono met René Castro, a Chilean mural artist.
 Castro had been tortured and held in a concentration camp for two years by the dictatorial Chilean government because his artwork criticised the Pinochet-led regime that seized power in 1973 during a coup d'état.
 Castro showed Bono a wall painting in the Mission District that depicted the ongoing plight in Chile and Argentina.
 He also learned of the Madres de Plaza de Mayo, a group of women whose children were forcibly disappeared by the Argentine government.
 The Madres' children were usually young people who had opposed the government during the Dirty War, and the coup d'état that brought Jorge Rafael Videla to power.
 The Madres joined together to campaign for information regarding the locations of their children's bodies and the circumstances of their deaths, believing them to have been kidnapped, tortured, and murdered.

-Inspired by the mural, Bono took an extended break from recording into July, traveling to Nicaragua and El Salvador with his wife, Alison Hewson, to see first-hand the distress of peasants bullied by political conflicts and US military intervention.
+Inspired by the mural, Bono took an extended break from recording into July, traveling to Nicaragua and El Salvador with his wife, Alison Hewson, to see first-hand the distress of peasants bullied by political conflicts and U.S. military intervention.
 While there, they worked with the Central American Mission Partners (CAMP), a human rights and economic development organization.
 In El Salvador they met members of the Comité de Madres Monsignor Romero (COMADRES: Committee of the Mothers Monsignor Romero), an organization of women whose children were forcibly disappeared by the Salvadoran government during the Civil War because they opposed the military regime that was in power.
 At one point during the trip, Bono, Alison, and a member of CAMP were shot at by government troops while on their way to deliver aid to a group of farmers.
 The shots were a warning and, according to author John Luerssen, the incident made Bono realize that "they didn't care for their intrusion and they could kill them if they felt compelled."